chlokun/SimpleRPC/README.md

 # SimpleRPC
-Simple, cross platform Discord RPC server that can be run using npm
+Simple, cross platform Discord RPC server that can be run using node.

 ## Prerequisites
 In order to run this app **you will need to install Node.js and npm.** Node.js can be downloaded from [here](https://nodejs.org/en/download/).
 Npm is included with Node.js, so you don't need to download it separately.